breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">Did you know?
 Arithmetic expressions can be efficiently parallelized using matrix arithmetic (Miller et al., 1987): <a href="https://t.co/9Tr9hImPFA">https://t.co/9Tr9hImPFA</a> <a href="https://t.co/8vBv9phssk">pic.twitter.com/8vBv9phssk</a></p>&mdash; breandan (@breandan) <a href="https://twitter.com/breandan/status/1283191471223517185?ref_src=twsrc%5Etfw">July 15, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>

 The author was very excited to discover this technique while playing with matrices one day, only later to discover it was described 33 years earlier by [Miller et al. (1987)](http://www.cs.toronto.edu/~bor/Papers/fast-parallel-matrix-GCD.pdf).
 Miller was inspired by [Valiant et al.'s (1983)](http://www.cs.tau.ac.il/~amnon/Classes/2015-PRG/Papers/VSBR83.pdf) work in [arithmetic circuit complexity](Arithmetic circuit complexity), who was in turn inspired by [Borodin et al.'s (1982)](http://www.cs.toronto.edu/~bor/Papers/fast-parallel-matrix-GCD.pdf) work on matrix computation.
-This line of research has recently been revisited by [Nisan and Wigderson (1997)](https://www.math.ias.edu/~avi/PUBLICATIONS/MYPAPERS/NW96/final.pdf) and later [Klivans and Shpilka (2003)](https://www.cs.tau.ac.il/~shpilka/publications/KlivansShpilka_Learning_via_partial_derivatives.pdf) in the context of learning arithmetic circuits using partial derivatives.
+This line of research has recently been revisited by [Nisan and Wigderson (1997)](https://www.math.ias.edu/~avi/PUBLICATIONS/MYPAPERS/NW96/final.pdf) and later [Klivans and Shpilka (2003)](https://www.cs.tau.ac.il/~shpilka/publications/KlivansShpilka_Learning_via_partial_derivatives.pdf) which seeks to understand how circuit size and depth affects learning complexity.

 # Graphs, efficiently

 Due to their well-studied algebraic properties, graphs are suitable data structures for a wide variety of applications.
 Finding a reduction to a known graph problem can save years of effort, but graph algorithms can be challenging to implement efficiently, as dozens of libraries and compiler frameworks have found.
 Why have efficient implementations proven so difficult, and what has changed?

-One issue with efficient graph representation is their space complexity.
+One issue hindering efficient graph representation is their space complexity.
 Suppose we have a graph with $$10^5=100,000$$ nodes, but only a single edge.
 We will need $$10^{5\times 2}$$ bits, or about 1 GB to store its adjacency matrix, where an equivalent adjacency list would only consume $$\lceil 2\log_2 10^5 \rceil = 34$$ bits.
 Most graphs are similarly sparse.
 But how do you multiply adjacency lists?
-One solution is to use [sparse matrix](https://en.wikipedia.org/wiki/Sparse_matrix) representations, which are more compact and can be linearly faster on parallel computing architectures.
+One solution is to use  a [sparse matrix](https://en.wikipedia.org/wiki/Sparse_matrix), which is spatially denser proportional to its sparsity and can be linearly faster on parallel computing architectures.

 <center><a href="http://faculty.cse.tamu.edu/davis/suitesparse.html"><img src="http://faculty.cse.tamu.edu/davis/suitesparse_files/SuiteSparse_logo.jpg" width="60%"></a></center>

 Perhaps the more significant barrier to widespread adoption of graph algorithms is their time complexity.
 Many interesting problems on graphs are NP-complete, including [Hamiltonian path](https://en.wikipedia.org/wiki/Hamiltonian_path) detection, [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem) and [subgraph isomorphism](https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem).
-Many of those problems have approximations which are often good enough, but even if exact solutions are needed, CS theory is primarily concerned with worst case complexity, which seldom or rarely occurs in practice.
+Many of those problems have approximations which are often tolerable, but even if exact solutions are needed, CS theory is primarily concerned with worst-case complexity, which seldom or rarely occurs in practice.
 Natural instances can often be solved quickly using heuristic-guided search, such as SAT or SMT solvers.

 Most graph algorithms are currently implemented using object oriented or algebraic data types as we [saw previously](#graphs-inductively).
 While conceptually simple to grasp, this approach is computationally inefficient.
 We would instead prefer a high level API backed by a pure BLAS implementation.
 As numerous papers have shown, finding an efficient matrix representation opens the path to optimized execution on GPUs or SIMD-capable hardware.
 For example, all of the following automata can be greatly accelerated using sparse matrix arithmetic on modern hardware: